ppaml-op3/insomnia/docs/guide.md

 ## Module and Model Identifier Definitions ##

-A module definiton has the form
+A module definition has the form

 ```ocaml
 MyModule = ModuleExpression